roryfitz/portfolio/Alzheimer's_MRI.md

+# Alzheimer's MRI Study:
-# Comparison of Age to Dementia Status and Brain Volume
+### Comparison of Age to Dementia Status and Brain Volume
 Here I identified how dementia diagnoses correlate with age and brain volume

 ```python